brian-armory/personal-site/content/en/blog/devops-pf.md

 >
 > _Based on the rate of return, the rule of 72 estimates how long it takes to double a given amount of money._

 Remember when I mentioned the magic of compound returns?
-If you take small swings in your 401k by investing in broad index funds, like SPY which tracks the S&P500.
+If you take small swings in your 401k by investing in broad index funds, like SPY which tracks the S&P500, you can reasonably, safely, and sustainably grow your investments and wealth.

 The S&P500 has averaged 10% returns (before inflation) over the course of its existence.
 Using the rule of 72, you can expect to double your money ever 7.2 years.
 Double your money with 0 effort on your part.
 It is that easy.
 It just takes time and patience.

 *__Repeat the previous steps__*